The Learning Commons

 The development of Learning Commons for all three divisions dramatically changed the learning environment at ASM.
 The new, open spaces have become key features of our program and our day.
 They have become the space where we meet, share, collaborate, and inquire.
 They house our library collections but they are so much more than a library.

-The Upper School students hold their Open Mic nights in the Learning Commons.
-Parent book clubs meet in the Learning Commons.
-The Learning Commons is home to the Middle School Science Fair and ASM Leadership Team meetings.
+The Stanton Griffiths Upper School Learning Commons is where students study, relax and socialize.
+Many events take place there such as Open Mic nights and parent book club meetings.
 The Learning Commons puts learning in the heart of the campus and makes it visible to the entire community.
 You are just as likely to find Upper School teachers meeting informally with students as you are to find a group of students going over their IB Higher Level Math, or the Headmaster talking poetry.

 ASM Learning Commons areas are dynamic and exciting learning environments.
 With the addition of a Middle School Learning Commons, we will have three student-centered, collaborative spaces that promote and support inquiry.
 The Learning Commons is where students, teachers, and parents can go to work independently, collaborate, or socialize.
 The Learning Commons is where we go to deepen our understanding of the world, its peoples, its cultures, and its possibilities.